Sainte-Maxime

-Sainte-Maxime ([sɛ̃t maksim]; Occitan and Provençal: Santa Maxima) is a commune in the Var department of the Provence-Alpes-Côte d'Azur region in Southeastern France.
-Located on the French Riviera (Côte d'Azur), 90 km west from Nice and 130 km east from Marseille, it had a population of 13,968 in 2017.
+Sainte-Maxime ([sɛ̃t maksim]; Occitan and Provençal: Santa Maxima) is a Resort town in the Var department of the Provence-Alpes-Côte d'Azur region in Southeastern France.
+Located on the French Riviera (Côte d'Azur), 90 km west from Nice and 130 km east from Marseille, it had a population of 14,394 in 2022.
 Its inhabitants are called Maximois or Maximoises in French.

 Geography

 The town faces southward on the northern shore of the Gulf of Saint-Tropez.
 In the north the Massif des Maures mountain range protects it from the cold winds of the mistral.
 It is the seat of the canton of Sainte-Maxime.

 History

 Early history

 Sainte-Maxime was founded around 1000 AD by monks from the Lérins Islands outside Cannes.
 They built a monastery and named the village after Saint Maxime.
 Fishing was the economic mainstay for the inhabitants but during the early 19th century increasing amounts of lumber, cork, olive oil and wine were shipped to Marseille and Italy.

 The village grew and in the 20th century began to attract artists, poets and writers who enjoyed the climate, beautiful surroundings and azure blue water.
 In front of the old town is the characteristic tower, La Tour Carrée, built by the monks in the early 16th century to protect the village from invaders.
 With an addition of a battery of cannons and with the Tour du Portalet in Saint-Tropez the whole bay was protected.
 As late as in the beginning of the 19th century, Napoleon ordered a restoration of the battery while also adding cannons on the Lérins Islands.
 The tower is now a museum.